bananu7/ultimate_control/doc/PROTOCOL.md

 ### KA

-Probably heartbeat packet.
+"Keep-Alive".
 Contains an AddressPair, but the first field is always 00.
 That could mean that the first field is the receiver field, and it's 0 here because it's only meant to upkeep the subscription?
 TBD.